Layboyrne History, Family Crest & Coats of Arms

-Early Origins of the layboyrne family
+Early Origins of the Layboyrne family

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
+The surname Layboyrne was first found in Kent at Leybourne, a parish, in the union of Malling, hundred of Larkfield, lathe of Aylesford.
+"There are considerable remains of a castle, consisting of a gateway flanked by circular towers, various arches, walls, &c., and traces of the moat by which it was surrounded; part of the ruin has long been converted into a dwelling-house."
 A later branch of the family was found at Ashton with Stodday in Lancashire.
 "Ashton Hall, once the seat of the knightly family of Leyburne, and now the property of the Duke of Hamilton, is a quadrangular edifice, with a projecting wing to the east, and a square tower with angular turrets on the west; it was probably erected in the fourteenth century."

-Early History of the layboyrne family
+Early History of the Layboyrne family

-Another 531 words (38 lines of text) covering the years 1086, 1192, 1488, 1299, 1593, 1677, 1615, 1702, 1685, 1688, 1770, 1626, 1716 and 1600 are included under the topic Early layboyrne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Layboyrne research.
+Another 266 words (19 lines of text) covering the years 1086, 1192, 1488, 1299, 1593, 1677, 1615, 1702, 1685, 1688, 1770, 1626, 1716 and 1600 are included under the topic Early Layboyrne History in all our PDF Extended History products and printed products wherever possible.

-layboyrne Spelling Variations
+Layboyrne Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
-Many variations of the name layboyrne have been found, including Labern, Labourne, Laborn, Labron, Laburn, Layburn, Layborn, Layborne, Laybourn, Laybourne, Leiburn, Leybourne, Leyborne, Leyburn, Leyburne and many more.
+Many variations of the name Layboyrne have been found, including Labern, Labourne, Laborn, Labron, Laburn, Layburn, Layborn, Layborne, Laybourn, Laybourne, Leiburn, Leybourne, Leyborne, Leyburn, Leyburne and many more.

-Early Notables of the layboyrne family (pre 1700)
+Early Notables of the Layboyrne family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early layboyrne Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Layboyrne Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the layboyrne family to Ireland
+Migration of the Layboyrne family to Ireland

-Some of the layboyrne family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Layboyrne family moved to Ireland, but this topic is not covered in this excerpt.

-Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the layboyrne family to the New World and Oceana
+Migration of the Layboyrne family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
-Some of the first immigrants to cross the Atlantic and come to North America bore the name layboyrne, or a variant listed above: T. Labourne, who sailed to Baltimore in 1820; Eugene Laborne, who arrived in San Francisco in 1872; George Labourne, who was on record in Halton County, Ontario, in 1877.
+Some of the first immigrants to cross the Atlantic and come to North America bore the name Layboyrne, or a variant listed above: T. Labourne, who sailed to Baltimore in 1820; Eugene Laborne, who arrived in San Francisco in 1872; George Labourne, who was on record in Halton County, Ontario, in 1877.